 Charco Verde and surrounding AreaPrint

-If you are interested in history you shouldn't miss a visit to the La Ceiba Museum which has the best and most complete collection of pre-Columbian artefacts found on Ometepe.
-The private collection features many urns, ceramics and other utensils from all generations of the island's settlements.
-The entrance costs $4 /person and includes a knowledgeable guide.
-On the same premises is the Numismatic Museum, Nicaragua's biggest collection of bills and coins reaching back until pre-Columbian times.
+If you are interested in history you can visit the La Ceiba Museum which exhibits a large collection of pre-Columbian artefacts found on Ometepe.
+The private collection shows many urns, ceramics and other utensils from all generations of the island's settlements.
+The entrance and guided tour costs $12 /person.
+On the same premises is the Numismatic Museum, Nicaragua's most comprehensive collection of bills and coins reaching back until pre-Columbian times.

 Other nearby sites to check out are the view point on the land spit of Punta Jesus Maria and the Mirador del Diablo, a lookout point on a small hill above the Charco Verde Reserve.